-CVSOs ARE FUNDED WITH COUNTY DOLLARS EVEN THOUGH THEY HELP VETERANS ACCESS THEIR FEDERAL BENEFITS resource constraints can significantly hinder the ability of county governments to expand our CVSOs staff and services to sufficiently meet rising caseloads, resulting in long waiting lists that compound ongoing backlog issues at the VA.
+CVSOs ARE FUNDED WITH COUNTY DOLLARS EVEN THOUGH THEY HELP VETERANS ACCESS THEIR FEDERAL BENEFITS governments to expand our CVSOs staff and services to sufficiently meet rising caseloads, resulting in long waiting lists that compound ongoing backlog issues at the VA.
 There is currently no federal funding directly available for CVSOs.